- Location: Ketugram, West Bengal, India

 History and Significance

 Devi Sati gave her life by jumping into the fire of Havan organized by her father King Daksheshwara.
-When Lord Shiva was running around the planet carrying her body that Lord Vishnu divided the body into 51 parts utilizing his Sudarshan chakra.
+When Lord Shiva was running around the planet carrying her body Lord Vishnu divided the body into 51 parts utilizing his Sudarshan chakra.
 Out of those 51 parts, from which the ‘left arm’ of Sati fell to this place.
 ‘Bahu’ in Sanskrit incidentally means ‘arm’.
 ‘Bahula’, on the other hand, means lavish and refers to the prosperity that this goddess brings.

 Bahula Shakti Peetha is just one from where devotees haven’t left empty-handed.
 She’s thought to give the wishes of all those who approach her with genuine longing in their hearts.
 Instances of wonders are rampant here.

 There are a lot of other vital temples around this Shakti Peetha which you may go to.
 Take, for instance, the Kokaleshwari Kali Mandir (goddess of the skulls), the Sarvamangala Shrine, and the Shivlingam Temple That’s dedicated to Lord Shiva.
-You might even visit Raman Bagan, and it is a deer park or the Meghnad Saha Planetarium.
+You might even visit Raman Bagan, it is a deer park or the Meghnad Saha Planetarium.

 Temple Idol/ Deity